 If you are employed in a work-study job, you cannot continue to earn work-study if you are no longer enrolled.
 Your last day to earn work-study funds is the last day of your enrollment.
 If your employer wants to continue your employment, your employer may choose to do so, but your employing department will be responsible for paying 100% of your earnings without the work-study subsidy.
 This arrangement would be between you and your employer and any earnings after your withdrawal date will not be work-study eligible.
 You must immediately notify your employer of changes in your enrollment.

 How does my withdrawal affect/impact my future financial aid eligibility?

 When you withdraw, the attempted units in the withdrawn term are included in the Satisfactory Academic Progress (SAP) calculation and can impact your eligibility for aid in future terms.
 Please review the Financial Aid and Scholarship Office Satisfactory Academic Progress Policy for additional information.

 Your financial aid is based on the aid application for the next school year and maintaining satisfactory academic progress.
 Make sure to submit your completed Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA).
 Both aid applications become available October 1st every year and will determine your eligibility for federal, state and institutional aid: https://financialaid.berkeley.edu/apply-now/apply-for-aid/.

 What happens to my federal student loans when I withdraw?

-Your federal student loans go into repayment after one of the following things happen: graduation, stop attendance (withdraw) or enrollment is less than half-time (6 units).
+Your federal student loans go into grace period or repayment after one of the following things happen: graduation, stop attendance (withdraw) or enrollment is less than half-time (6 units).
 You are required to complete exit counseling and you should receive communication from your loan servicer regarding repayment.